Welcome to ByElizabeth.com

 I have lots of new work which I plan to put into a show at Bistro Bethem in August.
 A preview of that work is on display at Water Street Studio in May, 2014.
 More new paintings hang on my wall in the lounge at LibertyTown and in the Emporium in the main gallery.

 Please let me know if you are interested in purchasing something you see here on my website or to ask questions about my work.
 My email is firstname.lastname@example.org.

 Check out my art blog: http://elizabethseaver.blogspot.com/

-Currently Showing:At my new studio, Water Street Studio, and at LibertyTown Arts Workshop with a permanent display in the lounge.
-Here is some new work:
+Showing in May:At Water Street Studio and at LibertyTown Arts Workshop with a permanent display in the lounge.
+Here is more new work:

 Come Here Often?, 22 x 28, and Bubble Bath, 8 x 8: acrylic/collage by Elizabeth Seaver, 2014